txthinking/brook/README.md

 ---

-### v20180909
+### v20181212

-* VPN on Linux/MacOS/Windows, maybe you can use it for games [wiki](https://github.com/txthinking/brook/wiki/How-to-run-VPN-on-Linux,-MacOS-and-Windows%3F)
+* Uninstall/Delete the old client on MacOS or Windows
+* On MacOS, you need to System Preferences -> Security & Privacy, click Open Anyway, when you open Brook

 ---